Better Stack Kafka monitoring

 2. Click Collect metrics and select Custom Prometheus exporter or service.

-3. Set Service name to match your Kafka service, e.g. kafka.
+3. Set Service name to match your Kafka service, like kafka.
+The shared name groups both metric sources under one service.

 4. Set Endpoint to http://localhost:7071/metrics.

 The collector scrapes the endpoint from the host network every 30 seconds.
-When Kafka runs in a container, publish port 7071 so the endpoint is reachable on the host.
+That's why port 7071 is published.

 Verify the configuration

-Within a few minutes, metrics like kafka_server_brokertopicmetrics_bytesinpersec_total and kafka_controller_kafkacontroller_activecontrollercount appear in your collector source, and the scrape target shows as Active in Configure β†’ Collect metrics.
+Within a few minutes, metrics appear in your collector source, and the scrape target shows as Active in your collector's Configure β†’ Collect metrics.

-Check out the Kafka dashboard: broker throughput, controller state, partition health, and storage in one place.
-Charts plotting rates need two scrapes before drawing the first point.
-Give them a minute.
+Check out the Kafka dashboard.
+You should see your broker throughput, controller state, partition health, and storage in one place.

 Need help?